wb-pm/er-fork/README.md

 ExpertRoot(ER) is a [FairRoot](https://github.com/FairRootGroup/FairRoot)-based framework dedicated
 to the simulation, reconstruction, data acquisition, and analysis of the nuclear physics experiments.
-Primarily developed for the needs of experiments on fragment separator [ACCULLINA-2](http://aculina.jinr.ru/a-2.html) at Fleurov Nuclear Research in JINR and experiment [EXPERT](http://aculina.jinr.ru/expert.html) on fragment separator SUPER-FRS at FAIR in GSI.
+Primarily developed for the needs of experiments on fragment separator [ACCULLINA-2](http://aculina.jinr.ru/a-2.html) at Flerov Nuclear Research in JINR and experiment [EXPERT](http://aculina.jinr.ru/expert.html) on fragment separator SUPER-FRS at FAIR in GSI.

 ## Library Stack